PomeloPack/devops/README.md

   Problem is in the port and redirecting FE - BE
   This problem will be easier to fix on the server but write the code which works locally and with docker and minikube want more time to fix, because there is a problem with CORS in the kube
   I know about it but after using a redirection to the ports it works.

+  The next part is to write a better FE for testing on local/docker/k8s.
+The first idea was to write the whole project in one script to test in all possibilities, but I ran into a problem when mounting on other ports due to containers or kube.